The dwarf hamster: small but endearing

 • Provide a balanced diet adapted to the species

-• Avoid drafts and extreme temperatures
+• Avoid draughts and extreme temperatures

 • Handle your hamster with care and wash your hands before and after each contact